bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 In this part, we will:

+- Import components we'd like to show at different routes
 - Add two routes to our generated routing module
 - Hook the router outlet into our markup
 - Test that new routes are working

 ## Problem

 We need to set up routes for the home view and restaurant view.

-## Technical Requirements

-Create routes for the `HomeComponent` and `RestaurantComponent`.
+This can be solved by creating routes for the `HomeComponent` and `RestaurantComponent`.
 When the route is `''`, the `HomeComponent` should display, and when the route is `/restaurants` the `RestaurantComponent` should display.
 These changes should be made in __src/app/app-routing.module.ts__.

 Notice that you will be able to click the __Choose a Restaurant__ button at the end of this tutorial: